Actor portrayal

 Body movements you can’t control could be tardive dyskinesia (TD).

-If you or someone you know have taken certain medicines (antipsychotics) to treat bipolar disorder, depression, schizoaffective disorder, or anxiety disorder, and have persistent, uncontrollable body movements, ask your healthcare provider if it’s TD.
+If you or someone you know has taken certain medicines (antipsychotics) over a long period of time to treat bipolar disorder, depression, schizophrenia, or schizoaffective disorder, and has persistent, uncontrollable body movements, ask your healthcare provider if it's TD.

 TD means having uncontrollable body movements.